damianhakert/damianhakert.github.io/source/_posts/2016-04-14-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.markdown

 other two are just as important.
 This protects the privacy of the communication between client and server.

-The TLS layer can be added to other protocols too, like FTP (making it [FTPS](https://en.wikipedia.org/wiki/FTPS)) or WebSockets (making `ws://` [`wss://`](https://devcenter.heroku.com/articles/websocket-security#wss)).
+The TLS layer can be added to other protocols too, such as FTP (making it [FTPS](https://en.wikipedia.org/wiki/FTPS)) or WebSockets (making `ws://` [`wss://`](https://devcenter.heroku.com/articles/websocket-security#wss)).

 ## HTTPS Everywhere

 Nowadays there is a strong push for using TLS on every website.
 The ultimate goal is to make the web safer, by adding those three components cited above to every website.

 The first big player was the [HTTPS Everywhere](https://www.eff.org/https-everywhere) browser extension.
-Not only that, Google is also using HTTPS compliance to better rank websites since [2014](https://webmasters.googleblog.com/2014/08/https-as-ranking-signal.html).
+Not only that, Google has also been using HTTPS compliance to better rank websites since [2014](https://webmasters.googleblog.com/2014/08/https-as-ranking-signal.html).

 ## TLS certificates